-After inviting students to wonder about the story, we were much better able to have a discussion about the way in which all of us are living in the cave to some extent and that the process of escaping the cave and moving towards greater knowledge is often slow, painful, and even terrifying.
+After inviting students to wonder about the story, we were much better able to have a discussion about the way in which all of us are living in the cave to some extent.
+And we oberved that the process of escaping the cave and moving towards greater knowledge is often slow, painful, and even terrifying.
 They asked, How do we get outside of the cave?
 Inviting students to wonder about their own process of learning is a way that we can give them courage to face the demand of coming to know authentically.

-I am thinking a lot about how to continue to cultivate wonder in my class throughout the rest of the semester and as I continue teaching.
-Wonder is essential to any classroom, but I believe it is especially essential today.
+I am thinking a lot about how to continue to cultivate wonder in my class throughout the rest of the semester and beyond.
+Wonder is essential to any classroom.
+But I believe it is especially essential today.

 In such a political climate, we need wonder more than ever.